abap2UI5/docs/docs/resources/who_uses.md

 _Fork the Repository, Navigating to this file, Fill in your company, project, or activity information in the relevant section, Submit a PR.
 If you need help or have any questions, don’t hesitate to reach out.
 Let’s grow this community together!_

-❤️ Thank you for being a part of the abap2UI5 journey!
+❤️ Thank you for being a part of the abap2UI5 community!